geordw/LaurentPolynomials/README.md

 This file should give you a basic understanding of the capabilities of the package.

 I am sure there are some bugs.
 In particular, printing could be prettier.
 However it should be enough to get started.

+My motivation for writing this package was to experiment with Demazure operators in K-theory.
+You can see some of this functionality running

+> magma start-Demazure.m

+(Standard health warnings apply).